lc-studios-mc/scp-dystopia-2.0-attempt/README.md

 - Download archive with .zip extension
 - Unzip the downloaded file
 - Open the unzipped folder
-- Rename behavior pack (`bp`) to something more distinguishable
+- Rename behavior pack (`bp`) to somewhat more distinguishable
-- Copy and paste behavior pack to `development_behavior_packs` folder
+- Copy and paste behavior pack into `development_behavior_packs` folder
-- Rename resource pack (`rp`) to something more distinguishable
+- Rename resource pack (`rp`) to somewhat more distinguishable
-- Copy and paste resource pack to `development_resource_packs` folder
+- Copy and paste resource pack into `development_resource_packs` folder
 - Done!

 > [!IMPORTANT]